An Examination of the Alleged Privacy Threats of Confidence-Ranked Reconstruction of Census Microdata: Reviewing the confidence-ranked reconstruction attack

-Nevertheless, in and of itself, reconstruction poses no privacy risk unless it is accurate.
-In this respect, Dick et al. argue \cite{dick2023confidence} (and Keller and Abowd fully endorse \cite{keller2023}) that the most confident/highest ranked records they reconstruct are at risk because they are those that are most likely to appear in the original data and, therefore, can be the target of a variety of privacy attacks, including ``identity theft''.
-In Section \ref{sec_census} we have argued that \emph{original} records cannot be unequivocally reconstructed from the published Census statistics, but just \emph{protected} ones.
-In this section we go one step further, and empirically demonstrate that CRR is ineffective to both accurately reconstruct Census record and detect, even approximately, records at risk.
+Nevertheless, the authors interpret the rank of the reconstructed records as a measure of risk, because the empirical results they report show that the top $k$ ranked ({\em i.e.}, most frequent) reconstructed prototypes were present in the synthetic data set ($D$) in a large proportion.
+More specifically, they argue that the most confident/highest ranked records they reconstruct are at risk because they are those that are most likely to appear in the original data and, therefore, can be the target of a variety of privacy attacks, including ``identity theft''.

-Dick et al. evaluate the effectiveness of their CRR attack by measuring the rate of the top $k$ ranked prototypes (i.e., the most frequent reconstructed ones), which were present in the synthetic 2010 Census data set (call it $D$).
-The reported results show that this rate is near 1 for small values of $k$, which the authors interpret as a privacy risk on the subjects to whom those records refer.
-However, since the measured rate considers the number of record prototypes in $D$ (regardless their repetitions), rather than the actual number of records (including repetitions), the authors are neglecting the multiplicity of each prototype in $D$, which is key to assessing privacy risks: a prototype appearing, say, 10 times in $D$ means that 10 individuals share the same record values for the considered attributes and, therefore, they are intrinsically protected against reidentification (this is precisely the $k$-anonymity idea, \cite{Samarati2001}).
+Dick \emph{et al.} measure the effectiveness of their CRR attack as the proportion of the top $k$ ranked prototypes ({\em i.e.}, the most frequently reconstructed ones) that were present in $D$.
+According to their results, this proportion was near 1 for small values of $k$.
+However, since the measured proportion considers the number of record prototypes in $D$ (without counting their repetitions), rather than the actual number of records (counting repetitions), the authors are neglecting the multiplicity of each prototype in $D$, which is key to privacy: a prototype appearing, say, 10 times in $D$ means that 10 individuals share the same record values for the considered attributes and, therefore, those individuals are intrinsically protected against reidentification (they are 10-anonymous, in terms of the $k$-anonymity privacy model \cite{Samarati2001}, and the probability of successfully reidentifying one of them is at most $1/10$).

-Since Dick et al. do not report the number of repetitions in $D$ of their reconstructed record prototypes, we do this in what follows by exactly reproducing their experiments on the same data.
+To better understand the importance of this aspect and to illustrate the practical ineffectiveness of the CCR attack, in the following, we exactly replicate the experiments done by Dick \emph{et al.} on the same data, and report the number of repetitions in $D$ of their reconstructed prototype (which the authors did not do).